kimberlykreiss/kimberlykreiss.github.io/_projects/about.md

 ---
-title: About Me
+title: 'About Me'
-subtitle: I am currently working as a Data Scientist in the Federal Reserve Board's Division of Consumer and Community Affairs (DCCA).
-My section uses data and research to inform the Board about the economic conditions facing low- and moderate-income communities.
+#subtitle: I am currently working as a Data Scientist in the Federal Reserve Board's Division of Consumer and Community Affairs (DCCA).
+My section #uses data and research to inform the Board about the economic conditions facing low- and moderate-income communities.
 description: Data Scientist
-#featured_image: /images/demo/demo-landscape.jpg
+featured_image: /images/demo/demo-landscape.jpg
 ---

+I am currently working as a Data Scientist in the Federal Reserve Board's Division of Consumer and Community Affairs (DCCA).
+My section uses data and research to inform the Board about the economic conditions facing low- and moderate-income communities.
 ## Education

 I graduated Phi Beta Kappa from Rutgers University-New Brunswick with high honors from the Economics Department in 2017.
 I majored in economics and minored in mathematics and English.
 I wrote my senior thesis under Professor Anne Morrison Piehl on how the entry of ridesharing services into an area affects arrest rates.
 I am a clarinetist and played in several ensembles during my time in college including a clarinet ensemble, concert band, and symphony band.
 I was president of Chess Club in college, and I am a USCF-rated chess player.